Introduction to Sociology

 Sociology is the study of people in society.
 The aim of Sociology is to try to explain why different people behave in different ways and how our lives are shaped by factors such as our social class (wealth), gender and ethnicity.

-- Studying society – we examine why people behave the way they do and how sociologists carry out research
+- Socialisation – we examine why people behave the way they do and how sociologists carry out research.

 - Education – we explore the purpose of education and how achievement in education is influenced by our social class, gender and ethnicity.

-- Families – we look at the different types of families that exist as well as the changing relationships within families.
+- Families – we look at the different types of families that exist, along with the changing relationships within families.

 - Crime & Deviance – we explore why some people commit crime and what effect this has on society.